Boondoggler3210/OBS-Zwift-Ride-Ons/README.md

 If the script detects a log file that has shrunk it will also reset (possible if you leave it running through multiple Zwift sessions)

+Added the option to control how many ride on names are show on screen at once.
+These are replaced one at a time at the interval set with the eariest dropping off the list when the maximum is reached.